Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 You can regard it through the biology lens:

-Or if all that is too science-y for you, just regard hiking water as an obstacle:
+Or if all that is too science-y for you, just regard hiking water as a geologist does:

-But whatever you do, don't ignore how important it is to drink enough water on a hike.
+But whichever approach you adopt, don't ignore how important it is to drink enough water on a hike.

 Don't forget how much fun it is to PLAY in this amazing clear liquid, provided by Mother Nature for our pleasure!